ntncmch/ebola_sierra_leone/README.md

 ## Model

 We use a SEIR model accounting for delay in reporting.
 All durations (incubation period, infectious period, time from onset to notification) were calibrated using Sierra-Leone specific estimates from the [WHO Ebola Response Team](http://www.nejm.org/doi/abs/10.1056/NEJMoa1411100).
+We estimated the reproduction number R, the number of initially infectious, the reporting rate and the over-dispersion on the data.

 ![model](figures/ebola_SL.png)

+The force of infection at time t (lambda) is given by the ratio of the reproduction number and the infectious period, times the number of infectious individuals at that time.

-## Fit to weekly [WHO]() data
+## Fit to weekly [WHO](http://www.who.int/csr/disease/ebola/situation-reports/en/) data
 ![fit](figures/fit_inc_ran_fit_nature_geobs_SL.png)

 ## Forecast